jiffyclub/scipy-2019-intro-to-python/instructor_notes.md

 ## Overview

 These lessons use [`ipythonblocks`][] to teach the basic usage of Python.
-Making the most of `ipythonblocks` requires an understanding of RGB colors so students should start with the "Color" notebook and spend a little time mixing their own colors.
-They may wish to leave this notebook open as they move on so they can refer back to their color experiments.

 The "Playing with Blocks" lesson goes into Python syntax, especially indexing, `for` loops, and `if` statements.
 Finally, the "Building Blocks" lesson goes into reading files and building functions.